Chad: Geography

-Chad is home to six terrestrial ecoregions: East Sudanian savanna, Sahelian Acacia savanna, Lake Chad flooded savanna, East Saharan montane xeric woodlands, South Saharan steppe and woodlands, and Tibesti-Jebel Uweinat montane xeric woodlands.
-The region's tall grasses and extensive marshes make it favourable for birds, reptiles, and large mammals.
-Chad's major rivers—the Chari, Logone and their tributaries—flow through the southern savannas from the southeast into Lake Chad.
+Chad contains six terrestrial ecoregions: East Sudanian savanna, Sahelian Acacia savanna, Lake Chad flooded savanna, East Saharan montane xeric woodlands, South Saharan steppe and woodlands, and Tibesti-Jebel Uweinat montane xeric woodlands.
+Tall grasses and extensive marshes make it favourable for birds, reptiles, and large mammals.
+Major rivers—the Chari, Logone and their tributaries—flow through the southern savannas from the southeast into Lake Chad.

 Each year a tropical weather system known as the intertropical front crosses Chad from south to north, bringing a wet season that lasts from May to October in the south, and from June to September in the Sahel.
 Variations in local rainfall create three major geographical zones.
 The Sahara lies in the country's northern third.
 Yearly precipitations throughout this belt are under 50 mm; only occasional spontaneous palm groves survive, all of them south of the Tropic of Cancer.

-The Sahara gives way to a Sahelian belt in Chad's centre; precipitation there varies from 300 to 600 mm per year.
-In the Sahel, a steppe of thorny bushes (mostly acacias) gradually gives way to the south to East Sudanian savanna in Chad's Sudanese zone.
+The Sahara gives way to a Sahelian belt in central Chad; precipitation there varies from 300 to 600 mm per year.
+In the Sahel, a steppe of thorny bushes (mostly acacias) gradually gives way to the south to East Sudanian savanna.
 Yearly rainfall in this belt is over 900 mm.